Matthew Humberstone School: Other information

 A service of remembrance was regularly held in the school hall on the date nearest 11 November.
 The headmaster would read a list of old boys who fell in the two world wars.
-At the back of the school hall two bronze memorial plaques record their names.
+At the back of the school hall two bronze memorial plaques recorded their names.
+(These plaques are now in Cleethorpes Town Hall).

 Further east along Clee Road (the boundary at that point between Grimsby and Cleethorpes) was Cleethorpes Girls' Grammar School, later the site of the Lower School of The Lindsey School.
-However this school too is closed and has been sold off by the local council to a developer.
+However this school too is closed and has become a care home.

 At the boys' grammar school, in the 1940s and 1950s, a chemistry teacher for seven years was Dr Albert Lammington Bettison, who had been a wartime atomic scientist.
 He drowned when walking and was cut off by the tide, aged 37 in October 1953, and his body was found by Cleethorpes police on the beach at North Cotes.

 There were several other notable science teachers at the grammar school in the 50s and 60s, Joseph Gregory (Chemistry) and Brian Leatherbarrow (Biology) and "Dutch" Jones (physics).

 Genesis played at the grammar school on 19 December 1970.

 There was an old boys association – The Old Humberstonians Association – but this is no longer in existence.
 However a group of old boys organise an annual dinner for alumni at which the school song, "Gaudeamus Igitur", and "the Lincolnshire Poacher" are usually sung with great enthusiasm.

 The Kirman Trust bears the name of Ernest Kirman Esq., M.B.E., J.P., who was chairman of the governors from 1939 until his death in 1964.
 Mr. Kirman was an old boy of the school and while a governor was responsible for a number of benefactions – the swimming pool, the scout hut, a hard tennis court and sixth form rooms in the garden of School House.

 The Kirman Trust owned the school buildings opened in 1882.
 However the buildings were sold when the Bursar Primary Academy was being opened.
 The Kirman Trust funds a number of bursaries which continue to be awarded to promising scholars who have won places at university.